attila-lendvai/maru/README.md

 #### MacOS (Darwin)

-As of this writing (2026) both the `x86_64` and the LLVM backends can bootstrap on an `x86_64` MacOS running in kvm on a Linux.
-There's also a [CI](.github/workflows/ci.yaml) set up for testing in an `arm64` runner.
+As of 2026-08 the LLVM backend can bootstrap on recent MacOS versions, both on `x86-64` and `arm64` (Apple silicon).
+There's [CI](.github/workflows/ci.yaml) set up for testing in an `arm64` runner.

-The following instructions worked in the kvm setup:
+The following instructions worked in an x86-64 kvm setup:

 1. Make sure XCode is installed.
 In a Terminal:
 ```